Solenn Heussaff: Music career

 Heussaff released her self-titled debut album on July 17, 2011, on Party Pilipinas.
 She then had her first autograph signing at SM Mall and Astroplus The Block on the same day.
 She held her first major concert from August 19 to 26, 2011 at Teatrino Promenade, Greenhills.

 She released her second album entitled SOS on August 23, 2013.
 On August 25 after Heussaff performed her latest single, "Diva" featuring Ron Henley from her second album, she was awarded her first platinum award for her self-titled album.

 In 2016, Heussaff released her third album, Solenn, on September 2 after a year of production.
 The album was inspired about love and she co-wrote most of the songs.

 Personal life

+Heussaff is the sister of Erwan Heussaff, a food content creator, entrepreneur, and media producer who is the husband of actress Anne Curtis.

 In 2012, Heussaff began dating Nico Bolzico, an Argentine businessman.
-In December 2014, Heussaff announced her engagement to Bolzico.
-They had their civil wedding on December 2015 in Esperanza, Argentina.
+In December 2014, she announced their engagement.
+They had their civil wedding in December 2015 in Esperanza, Argentina.
 Then the couple had another wedding on May 21, 2016, in Combourg, France.
-In August 2019, she announced her pregnancy via Instagram.
-Heussaff gave birth to their first daughter, Thylane Katana Bolzico at the St. Luke's Medical Center in Taguig on January 1, 2020.

-She is also the sister of Erwan Heussaff, the husband of actress Anne Curtis.

-Heussaff announced on July 4, 2022, that she and her husband are expecting a second child.
-On 14 December 2022, she gave birth to their second daughter named Maëlys Lionel Bolzico.
+They have two daughters together, Thylane Katana (born January 1, 2020) and Maëlys Lionel (born December 14, 2022).